2008 United States House of Representatives elections in Kentucky: Match-up summary

-District breakdown

 District 1

 This district is in Western Kentucky.
-The seat has been held by Republican Ed Whitfield since 1995.
-Heather A. Ryan of Paducah, a self-described Democratic activist, has no primary opposition and will face Whitfield in the general election.
+The seat had been held by Republican Ed Whitfield since 1995.
+Heather A. Ryan of Paducah, a self-described Democratic activist, had no primary opposition and faced Whitfield in the general election.
 CQ Politics forecasts the race as 'Safe Republican'.

 Ryan, a Navy veteran and former movie theater manager, launched into the news in January 2008.
 On January 15, she protested a visit by Mitch McConnell to the non-profit theater where she worked.
 The theater was raising funds for an expansion and some would potentially come from McConnell.
 Three days later, the theater's board of directors told her to stay quiet about politics while running the theater.
 After questioning the request, she was fired.
 Whitfield declined to debate Ryan before the election.
 Whitfield won the election with 64% of the vote.